 We are very strategic in partnering with other organizations, businesses, and churches throughout the city.
 Our church cannot do these events alone!
 Thanks to our amazing friends around the city, we are able to provide our community with hope.
 This year, we plan on providing a “day of hope” four times during the school year.

-At this event, our goal is to give 5,000 students backpacks filled with school supplies.
-On top of that, each child will have the opportunity to receive a fresh haircut and different needed medical examinations.
-Not to mention, there will be an entire Water Zone for the kids to have a blast!
+At this event, our goal was to provide students backpacks filled with school supplies.
+On top of that, each child had the opportunity to receive a fresh haircut and different needed medical examinations.

 The Saturday before Thanksgiving has been labeled a “Day of Hope.”
-We want to continue this tradition by providing the community with a bag of groceries through our partnership with Three Square.
-On top of that, we want to provide the first 2,000 families in attendance with a whole turkey for the holiday.
+This past year we continued this tradition by providing the community with a bags of groceries through our partnership with Three Square.
+On top of that, we were able to provide services such as flu shots to many guests.

 This new event in the spring will be an all around community event.
 At this event will be free shoes, a job fair, veterans services, medical services, and different community agencies.
 This will truly be where “hope” starts.